KinMengNg/DAO-Real-Estate-Loaning-System/README.md

 Defines our MICASA token

 #### GovernorContract
 1. Governs proposals that have not yet been approved.
+Governs the voting process
 2. Submits proposals that have been approved and submits them to GovernorTimeLock.

 #### GovernorTimeLock